lhndo/LH-Stinger/Config/Klipper_Config/README.md

-  If you pre-configured your PI SSID and WIFI Password correctly, or if you connect though a ethernet cable, you can try the following ways to find your Host IP address:
+  If you pre-configured your SSID and WIFI Password correctly, or if you connect though a ethernet cable, you can try the following ways to find your Klipper IP address:

-  >A. Open command prompt and run : `ping mainsailos.local -4`
+  A. Open your  your ROUTER dashboard and look at the device list
-  >B. Look at the device list inside your router dashboard
+  B. Open command prompt and run : `ping mainsailos.local -4` (Rraspberry Pi)
-  >C. Install and run [Angry IP Scanner](https://angryip.org)
+  C. Install and run [Angry IP Scanner](https://angryip.org)

 <br>